 Starting in the southern end of Chester County, next to another area treat – Herr’s Snack Food Factory, the trail of scrumptious ice cream creations and flavors begins.
 Nottingham Inn Kitchen and Creamery is the perfect one-two punch; a great meal at the Kitchen is followed by the Creamery’s cold confections.
 There is scooped or soft serve, cones or sundaes and too many toppings to count- everyone leaves full and happy!

 Traveling north of Nottingham, the next town – Kennett Square is known for being the Mushroom Capital (over 64% of the nation’s crop is produced in the region.)
 Yes there is a mushroom ice cream – produced each year for the annual Mushroom Festival held the weekend after Labor Day.
 La Michoacana, homemade Mexican ice cream creates the mushroom flavor (it’s good!) but seasonally offers so much more.
 Their corn ice cream is amazing!
 A sprinkle of cinnamon or chile powder is encouraged.
 So many flavors from the traditional to adventurous as well as hand-made popsicles will make deciding what to order the only problem of the day.
+Nearby West Grove is home to The Station Ice Cream Shoppe serving up delicious hand-dipped ice cream and water ice in a restored train station.

 Finally in the northern end of the county Phoenixville and St Peter’s Village have a rich heritage of history and arts as well as you guessed it – great ice cream.
 Phoenixville’s legacy as an industrial leader in steel production helped forge this beautiful town.
 And landmark Colonial Theatre is a historic venue that features movies, concerts and events throughout the year.
 Before or after the theater Browns Cow is the perfect treat, serving “udderly delicious” Bassett’s ice cream which has been produced in the region since 1861.
 Seating is available both inside and out.